jazz4web/cuesplit/README.md

-*cuesplit* is a simple tool for reading cuesheet files, splitting CDD-images and filling tracks' metadata, it is free and anybody may use its code in accordance with GNU GPLv3.
+*cuesplit* is a simple tool for reading cuesheet files, splitting CDDA-images and filling tracks' metadata, it is free and anybody may use its code in accordance with GNU GPLv3.